hashicorp/terraform-website/content/source/docs/enterprise/azure-setup-guide.html.md

 ### Application Layer

-The Application Layer is composed of two PTFE servers (Azure VMs) running in different subnets and operating in an active/standby configuration.
-Traffic is routed to the active PTFE server via the Load Balancer rules and health checks.
-In the event that the active PTFE server becomes unavailable, the traffic will then route to the standby PTFE server, making it the new active server.
-Routing changes can also be managed by a human triggering by triggering a change in the Load Balancer configuration to switch between the PTFE servers.
+The Application Layer is composed of two Terraform Enterprise servers (Azure VMs) running in different subnets and operating in an active/standby configuration.
+Traffic is routed to the active Terraform Enterprise server via the Load Balancer rules and health checks.
+In the event that the active Terraform Enterprise server becomes unavailable, the traffic will then route to the standby server, making it the new active server.
+Routing changes can also be managed by a human triggering a change in the Load Balancer configuration to switch between the servers.

 ### Storage Layer